jpl-yu/optimal-density-for-health/README.md

 The findings of this study was published in the journal, <a href='https://doi.org/10.1016/j.healthplace.2021.102692'>International Journal of Environmental Research and Public Health</a>.
 The following citation can be used:

 Yu J, Gustafson P, Tran M, Brauer M. Assessing trade-offs and optimal ranges of density for life expectancy and 12 causes of mortality in Metro Vancouver, Canada, 1990-2016.
-Health & place.
-2022 Mar 9;72:102692.
+International Journal of Environmental Research and Public Health.
+2022 Mar.

 ### Directory structure